 Later two jet skis come in and go to the houseboat nearest us.
 They ask if they have spare fuel but they do not.
 We call them over and sell them 10 litres as we have this to spare.
 This is how we found out that the jet skis we saw this morning were on a charity run.
 They filled up at Manly at the other end, but one of them has used a huge amount on the way back.

 |A kangaroo or wallaby at the huts||Low tide at Slipping Sands|

-We later go to assist a trailer sailor who ran aground trying to cut the corner into the anchorage, but as Michael went over he freed himself.
+We later go to assist a trailer sailor who ran aground trying to cut the corner into the anchorage, but as Michael goes over he frees himself.
 We go to the beach again as well, this time walking as far to the south and north as we can on the sand that is present at low tide.

 We then have showers and sundowners and Kelly cooks a flat chicken and vegies for dinner.
 We watch more Twilight Zone episodes and go to bed at 2130.

 Monday 9 October 2017 â Slipping Sands to Jumpin Pin

 We have an extremely calm night.
 It is overcast at 0800 when we get up.
 Michael takes Veto to the beach again and we then have breakfast.
 Kelly later does some cleaning while Michael updates the history page of the St George Scuba Club which has not been updated since mid-2014.
 He also does some planning for a few dive trips we are planning next year.